Skip to main content

 Back to top

 If you’re pregnant, ask your doctor or pharmacist for advice before taking cetirizine.
 Medicines can affect the unborn baby, so always talk to a doctor or pharmacist before taking any medicine in pregnancy.
-If you’re breastfeeding, you should not take cetirizine, as it can be passed on into breast milk.
+If you’re breastfeeding, you should not take cetirizine (including BENADRYL® One a Day), as it can be passed on into breast milk.

 Back to top